 6. Love is expensive even for God

 I must let C.S.
-Lewis explain this one for me.
+Lewis explain this one.
 “To love at all is to be vulnerable.
 Love anything, and your heart will certainly be wrung and possibly be broken.
 If you want to make sure of keeping it intact, you must give your heart to no one, not even to an animal.
 Wrap it carefully round with hobbies and little luxuries; avoid all entanglements; lock it up safe in the casket or coffin of your selfishness.
 But in that casket — safe, dark, motionless, airless — it will change.
 It will not be broken; it will become unbreakable, impenetrable, irredeemable…”

 7. The reason why the rationalist does not accept this is because the rationalist has crossed his intellectual legs whenever there is a hint of Socratic penetration.
 His thought, though entirely rational, has not yet reached a climax, let alone a conception!
 He has a virgin mind because he thinks it can only gratify itself, that any external stimulation is some kind of rape.

 The illustrations of divine relationally are so warm and stark and all around us, so inviting and real.
 I think that it’s about time that humankind responded to a suitable suitor.
-Pretty soon humanity will be too old to marry, the knowledge of good and evil is ageing us – I think it’s the ‘free radicals’ that cause the wrinkles!
+Pretty soon humanity will be too old to marry, the knowledge of good and evil is aging us – I think it’s the ‘free radicals’ that cause the wrinkles!

 If gender is so vitally important, why would a loving God allow this horror.
 Well there are many reasons, perhaps my article on the existence of horror may help.
 But I’d also read it together with a little common sense optimism.
+But the question again misses the point.
+The real question is this, why are there so few natural Hermaphrodite humans?
+Why does this machine not devolve into gender chaos?
+It seems so finely balanced, which makes us think it’s fragile.
+It is finely balanced, but it’s not fragile.

 In the last one I am going to look at the relational options presented to us.
 There are not nearly as many as one would think.